ashevkar/HospitalManagement/lab8readme.md

 <img width="1280" alt="Screenshot 2024-04-01 at 9 26 02 PM" src="https://github.com/itmd4515/itmd4515-s24-fp-ashevkar/assets/152341739/5af770f7-963e-451f-85c7-980420fd6644">
 >In this image the password is hashed.

-In this lab, I have faced a lot of issues. whenever I would run the application I had to restart the Payara server then only I could successfully run the application, otherwise, I would get an error.
+In this lab, I have faced a lot of issues.
+Before running the application I had to restart the Payara server then only I could successfully run the application, otherwise, I would get an error.

+Username: hospital1, Password:hospital1

+Username: hospital2, Password:hospital2

+Username: hospital3, Password:hospital3

+Username: admin, Password:admin

+Username: patient1, Password:patient1